Skip to main content

 If the project is more general-purpose, like requiring web development or building a backend, and does not require specialized tools, then Python may be a better choice.

-Anaconda comes with a wealth of pre-installed packages that streamline data analysis and scientific computing.
+Anaconda has a wealth of pre-installed packages that streamline data analysis and scientific computing.
 These packages, over 250 in total, cover a wide range of functionalities and eliminate the need for manual installation.
 Notable examples include:

 NumPy

-NumPy, short for Numerical Python, is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+NumPy, short for Numerical Python, is a library for the Python programming language that adds support for large, multidimensional arrays and matrices and a large collection of high-level mathematical functions to operate on these arrays.

 Pandas